Home

 Our study compares long-term outcomes in survivors treated with proton and photon radiation

-While radiation is an essential component of curative treatment, it can also contribute to a variety of late adverse health effects.
+While radiation may be an essential component of curative treatment, it can also contribute to various late adverse health effects.
 Our research will guide future radiation treatment decisions and advocate for access to the radiation technology that maximizes the quality of survivorship in childhood brain tumor patients.

 What does a study visit look like?